AniolMG/end-to-end-ml-pipeline-aws/readme.md

 By organizing your files and using a multi-stage Docker build, you ensure a clean, reproducible, and efficient Lambda container.

-## 6️⃣ IAM User Setup for ECR Public, Lambda, S3, and SageMaker Access
+## 6️ IAM User Setup for ECR, Lambda, S3, and SageMaker Access

-To push Docker images to ECR Public and allow your Lambda function to fetch models from SageMaker and S3, you need an IAM user with sufficient permissions.
+To push Docker images to ECR and allow your Lambda function to fetch models from SageMaker and S3, you need an IAM user with sufficient permissions.

 ### 6.1 Policy for IAM User